scipp/scippneutron/docs/developer/data-stream.rst

 `DataArray` of neutron detection events of the same format that is obtained by loading a NeXus file with `load_nexus`.
 The `DataArray` has detection event weights as value, these are always 1 for data from the streaming system, coordinates of `tof`, `detector_id` and `pulse_time` and metadata logs as attributes.
+Metadata logs are each themselves a `DataArray` with a `time` coordinate.
+The logs are each nested in a `Variable` as they do not share coordinates with each other or the event data.
 It is up to the user to concatenate `data` from the stream if they wish to accumulate events.
 This will consume memory rapidly for instruments with high event detection rates so perhaps a more likely scenario is for the user to do a reduction workflow step in the `data_stream` loop and accumulate the result, for example sum a histogram.